-When you know, you can supplement the rest of the water needed in one or two deep watering sessions throughout the week.
+Once you know, you can supplement the rest of the water needed in one or two deep watering sessions throughout the week.

-Because cranberries have shallow roots, you’ll need to control weeds through the mulch and also by pulling weeds as necessary by hand.
+Because cranberries have shallow roots, you’ll need to control weeds through the mulch and by pulling weeds as necessary by hand.

 It’s nothing overly complicated.
 The goal is to keep weeds from taking essential nutrients and necessities, which your cranberries need to survive and produce year after year.

 Mulch is a key ingredient in caring for cranberries.
 The most crucial time to mulch is when the plants are beginning to go dormant, but a light mulch year-round to help keep moisture in place is always a good idea.